-This collection of powerful and poignant images expresses how and why the 96 fans who lost their lives on April 15, 1989 will never be forgotten, on the 28th anniversary of the Hillsborough tragedy.
+On this day of remembrance, 27 years on from the Hillsborough tragedy, this collection of images powerfully expresses how and why the 96 supporters who lost their lives on April 15, 1989 will never be forgotten.

 In the days following the disaster, mourners flocked to Anfield to seek solace at the club's home.
 The pitch transformed into a shrine, covered in scarves, flowers and placards.

 On April 15, 2009, Anfield opened its doors to the masses as the annual memorial service was held in memory of the 96.
 The ground was packed on a poignant afternoon.

 The photo below depicts one of the many gatherings which took place in the aftermath of the disaster.
 Here, people gathered at the city's Metropolitan cathedral.

 Liverpool manager, Kenny Dalglish, pictured here with his wife Marina, joined the rest of the Liverpool squad in attending as many of the funerals as possible.